d-krupke/cpsat-primer/README.md

 If you are now asking yourself, why you should use a tool that may run forever: There are simply no provably faster algorithms and considering the combinatorial complexity, it is incredible that it works so well.
-Those not familiar with the concepts of NP-hardness and combinatorial complexty, I recommend to read the book 'In Pursuit of the Travaling Salesman' by William Cook.
+Those not familiar with the concepts of NP-hardness and combinatorial complexty, I recommend to read the book 'In Pursuit of the Traveling Salesman' by William Cook.
 Actually, I recommend this book to anyone into optimization: It is a beautiful and light weekend-read.

 To set a timelimit (in seconds), we can simply set the following value before we run the solver: